Download Author Guidelines

 About the Journal

 International Journal of Ayurveda and Pharma Research (IJAPR) is an international peer reviewed Bi-monthly open access online journal.
 The aim of the journal is to increase the impact of research in both academic and industry, with strong emphasis on quality and originality.
-The journal promotes to publish the articles in the field of Ayurveda, allied disciplines and all forms of traditional medicines and Pharmaceutical Sciences.
+The journal promotes to publish the articles in the field of Ayurveda, Siddha, Yoga, Naturopathy, Unani, Homeopathy and Allopathy systems of medicine and all forms of traditional medicines and Pharmaceutical Sciences.

 Researchers may submit following manuscripts:

 (D).
 Short Communications/ Research Letter

 (E).
 Case Report